aws/aws-sdk-js-v3/UPGRADING.md

     TableName,
     Item: {
       id: "123",
+      array: [1, undefined], // The undefined value will be automatically omitted.
+      map: { key: undefined }, // The "key" will be automatically omitted.
-      content: undefined // This value will be automatically omitted };
+      set: new Set([1, undefined]), // The undefined value will be automatically omitted.
+    };
   })
 );